Kabaena: Villages

 The island's 40 villages (rural desa and urban kelurahan) are listed below with their areas and their populations at the 2020 Census.
 Six of the 40 villages (indicated by asterisks below) have the status of kelurahan, while the other 34 are desa.

+Within Talaga Raya District, the kelurahan of Talaga I plus the first three desa (Talaga II, Liwu Lompona and Pangilia) constitute the 3.29 km2 area of Talaga Kecil Island with 70% of the district population, while the other three desa (Kokoe, Wulu and Talaga Besar) constitute the 86.07 km2 area on Kabaena Island itself and on Talaga Besar Island with 30% of the district population.